willforde/AppHide/README.md

 ----------------
 # Toto:
-Select or create a suitable icon
+Find or create a suitable icon

 ----------------
 # Version